jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘You might just as well say,’ added the Dormouse, who seemed to be talking in his sleep, ‘that “I breathe when I sleep” is the same thing as “I sleep when I breathe”!’
-‘It isthe same thing with you,’ said the Hatter, and here the conversation dropped and the party sat silent for a minute, while Alice thought over all she could remember about ravens and writing-desks, which wasn’t much.
+‘It is the same thing with you,’ said the Hatter, and here the conversation dropped and the party sat silent for a minute, while Alice thought over all she could remember about ravens and writing-desks, which wasn’t much.
 The Hatter was the first to break the silence.
 ‘What day of the month is it?’ he